linuxbierwanderung/lbwsite/CONTRIBUTING.md

 This will make a bundle with all changes/commits that separate your branch from the "master" branch.
-Send the `my-branch.bundle` file to the owner of the "origin" repository and (s)he'll hopyfully knwo what to do with it and merge your changes. ;)
+Send the `my-branch.bundle` file to the owner of the "origin" repository and (s)he'll hopyfully know what to do with it and merge your changes. ;)

 *This section to be continued...*